In real life, it’s a delicious baked good. You can find lots of delicious cookie recipes on Pinterest.

 There are also online tools such as Digital Advertising Alliance's Browser Check and the European Interactive Digital Advertising Alliance's Your Online Choices site which allow you to choose how cookies are used throughout the web based on the device and browser you are using.

 Your browser probably gives you cookie choices.
-For example, most browsers let you block 'third-party cookies', which are cookies from sites other than the one you’re visiting.
+For example, most browsers let you block “third-party cookies”, which are cookies from sites other than the one you’re visiting.
 Those options vary from browser to browser, so check your browser settings for more info.
 A list of third-party cookies on our site can be found on our Help Centre.

-Some browsers also have a privacy setting called 'Do not track', which we support.
+Some browsers also have a privacy setting called “Do Not Track”, which we support.
 This setting is another way for you to decide whether we use info from our partners and other services to customise Pinterest for you.
-Learn more more in the Help Center.
+Learn more in the Help Centre.

 Finally, your mobile device has settings that allow you to control whether ad partners can use information about your use of mobile applications to show ads to you.
 On iOS devices, this setting is called 'Limit ad tracking' and on Android devices, this setting is called 'Opt out of ads personalisation'.
 Learn more in the Help Centre.